-We also cover some vaccines under our Part B and Part D prescription drug benefit.

-Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
+What you must pay when Services that are covered for you you get these services Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.

-Nursing Hotline

-24/7 Nurse Advice Line staffed by registered nurses.
-Nurses will triage conditions and assist members in determining next steps for medical concerns.
+Nursing Hotline\ You pay a \$0 copay 24/7 Nurse Advice Line staffed by registered nurses.
+Prior Authorization may be Nurses will triage conditions and assist members in required. determining next steps for medical concerns.
 When applicable, nurses will talk with qualified providers as needed.

-Obesity screening and therapy to promote sustained weight loss
+There is no coinsurance, Obesity screening and therapy to promote copayment, or deductible sustained weight loss for preventive obesity screening and therapy.
 If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
+This Prior Authorization may be counseling is covered if you get it in a primary care required. setting, where it can be coordinated with your Referral may be required. comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.

-There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.

-Opioid treatment program services

-Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services:

-- U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.

-- Dispensing and administration of MAT medications (if applicable)

-- Substance use counseling

-- Individual and group therapy
+You pay a \$0 copay per Opioid treatment program services visit.
+Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Prior Authorization may be Opioid Treatment Program (OTP) which includes the required. following services: Referral may be required.
+U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments

-- Toxicology testing

-- Intake activities

-- · Periodic assessments